-A person is guilty of sexual battery if he or she engages in sexual penetration with body and insertion of any object into the genital or anal openings of another person's body.
+A person is guilty of sexual battery if he or she engages in sexual penetration with

 - 1. Another person without his or her consent; - 2.
 A mentally defective, mentally incapacitated or physically helpless person; - 3.
 A child at least 14 but under 16 years of age, if the person is 36 or more months older than the child; or - 4.
 A child under the age of 14 years of age, if the person is 24 or more months older than the child.